mahs33/Splunk_Cymon.io/README.md

 ##### Credits
 Used a one or two line snippet of another script but can't remember where I found it from.
+Shoutout to Craig B for pointing out an install guide error.